Digital Nomad Life in Sauteurs, Grenada

 We asked people in Sauteurs if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Sauteurs, it's important to respect local customs and traditions.
 Avoid wearing revealing clothing, especially in religious or formal settings, as it is considered disrespectful.
 When greeting someone, it's customary to use formal titles unless invited to do otherwise.
 Avoid using first names until you have established a close relationship.
 It's considered rude to interrupt or rush a conversation.
 Grenadians value relaxed and unhurried discussions, so try to be patient and listen attentively.
 Avoid discussing sensitive topics such as politics and religion unless you are very familiar with the person you are talking to.
 These topics can be controversial and may lead to uncomfortable situations.
 Public displays of affection are generally frowned upon, especially in rural areas.
 It's best to keep such displays private.
 It's considered impolite to refuse an invitation to someone's home.
 If you are invited, it's customary to bring a small gift as a token of appreciation.
 Avoid littering as Grenadians take pride in their clean and beautiful environment.
 Always dispose of your trash properly.
 Lastly, remember to always ask permission before taking photographs of locals.
-Some may find it intrusive or disrespectful," said one expat who made the move to Sauteurs.
+Some may find it intrusive or disrespectful," said one expat in Sauteurs.

 Get Quote